 Onewheels damage trails

 While any wheel, foot, or hoof can cause damage to a wet or muddy trail, the Onewheel is not worse than any other type of trail user.
-In fact, it’s the opposite: Onewheels actually improve trails!
+In fact, it’s the opposite: Onewheels can actually improve trails!
 The wide tire packs dirt and flattens ruts left by other users.
 We like to think of it as a “natural surface Zamboni.”
-Check out these before and after pics to see what we mean!
+Swipe through these before and after pics to see what we mean!

 Onewheels present a fire hazard